mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

     capable of running all programs in your language including your current implementation.

-  - In particular, when making changes to implementation, you cannot make incompatible changes to any feature used by the implementation itself: renaming a function, deleting anything, modifying some encoding, etc.
+  - In particular, when making changes to the implementation, you cannot make incompatible changes to any feature used by the implementation itself: renaming a function, deleting anything, modifying some encoding, etc.
     Changes must be introduced in several steps, each generation maintaining